Kazinczy Street Synagogue, Budapest: Architecture

-The Löffler brothers' building designs were inspired by the Lechner Art Nouveau nationalist architecture of the post-World War I era, while also incorporating the formal influence of the late Viennese Art Nouveau.
-Elegant facades and sparingly decorated details add a dignity to the monumental block, which is architecturally state-of-the-art.
-The site designated for construction was rather narrow to carry out such a grandiose design, so the wing buildings flanking the main façade were terraced, so that the divided mass of the façade (approaching Rákóczi Street) seems to dominate and close Kazinczy Street.
+The monumental block features elegant facades and sparingly decorated details.
+The site designated for construction was rather narrow to carry out such a grandiose design, so the wing buildings flanking the main façade were terraced.
+The divided mass of the façade (approaching Rákóczi Street) seems to dominate over Kazinczy Street.

+The colorful stained glass windows were designed by Miksa Róth.
+It also features Zsolnay porcelain decorations.

 Located on a two-story, patio-fronted main façade at four steps, the wrought-iron main gate with two smaller side entrances.
 Upstairs there are rectangular and semicircular windows with a rose window on top.
 The unity of the raw brick façade is sometimes broken by colorful artificial stone decoration.
 Above the travertine-covered ground floor, a double stone table was placed between the first-floor windows.
 The influence of the Viennese Art Nouveau on the stained-glass windows of David's star and menorah is illustrated.
 During the high-rise bidding, there is a two-line Hebrew quotation from the Old Testament throughout the facade ("What awe is this place: this is God's house and this gate of heaven", Gen 28:17).

+Clergy

+Reich Jakov Koppel was the chief rabbi from 1890 to 1929, when he passed away.